derele/NamibiaNanopore/README.md

 parasites](https://github.com/derele/NamibiaNanopore/blob/main/figures/Rodents_1st_heat.png)

-This figure nicely shows the challenges that still persist: many detection seem to be split over different taxon annotations.
-Closely related taxa appear in the same sample, they are likely the same species!
-But non of the species available in the database... this is why we need to extract the sequences (spererately for each match to reference), and then align and re-cluster them without reference.
+This figure nicely shows the challenges that still persist: many detections seem to be split over different taxonomic annotations.
+This is likely asa we see closely related taxa appear in the same sample.
+The true species was not available in the database and the emu algorithm assigned them to different (similarly distant) taxa.
+Therefor we need to extract the sequences (spererately for matches to reference at certain taxonomic levels), and then align and re-cluster them without reference.

-For the mouse project this also shows nicely that we likely have a few different *Eimeria* species.
+For the mouse project this also shows nicely that we likely have a couple of different *Eimeria* species: four or five would be my guess based on the abundance patterns alone.